zbishop2002/CarefreeDockManager/README.md

 fi

 ```
-*- Note: The --tar flag causes docker-backup to export a duplicate of the entire container's filesystem, bind volumes included.*
+- Note: The --tar flag causes docker-backup to export a duplicate of the entire container's filesystem, bind volumes included.
-  *- This is the default because it is safer, though it can take much more space*
+  - This is the default because it is safer, though it can take much more space
-  *- Removing the --tar flag will make the backup a .json file, which takes up far less space but won't always be able to salvage container data*
+  - Removing the --tar flag will make the backup a .json file, which takes up far less space but won't always be able to salvage container data

 ### Restore Container from Tar Archive